OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 ### About vscode

-First, don’t try to load vscode, Microsoft has a “LOT” of issues in their repository, and by a lot I mean ~64,000 of them as of today, this would definitely stretch the capabilities of ZenCrepes in-browser minimongo database, and is actually taking a toll on GitHub's own APIs, seeing the unknown errors received when loading the data (even from the first few calls).
-ZenCrepes doesn’t load more than 100 nodes at a time, so seeing GitHub’s public API to choke on this is interesting (not related to stress created by ZenCrepes, but rather by the volume of data itself).
+First, don’t try to load vscode, Microsoft has a “LOT” of issues in their repository, and by a lot I mean ~64,000 of them as of today.
+This would definitely stretch the capabilities of ZenCrepes in-browser minimongo database, and is actually taking a toll on GitHub's own APIs, seeing the unknown errors received when loading the data (even from the first few calls).

+ZenCrepes doesn’t load more than [100 nodes at a time](https://developer.github.com/v4/guides/resource-limitations/), so seeing GitHub’s public API to choke on this is interesting (not related to stress created by ZenCrepes, but rather by the volume of data itself).

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/vscode-error.png" />